Blizzard-Of-Oz/cyber295-team3/README.md

   - Expose MCP capabilities via HTTP APIs
   - Extend functionality beyond the base MCP server
   - Write audit logs to a database
-  - Policy Enforcement (Planned)
+  - Policy Enforcement
-    An **OPA (Open Policy Agent) policy server** will be integrated in a later phase to enforce access and security policies.
+    An **OPA (Open Policy Agent) policy server** is integrated.
+The request will be evaluated based on the policies in opa-polices folder

 - **Web UI / AI Agent / MCP Client**
   The Web UI acts as: